Skip to main content

 GSAS Engineering · · 3 min read

 Every year, vulnerability databases grow thicker with entries that trace back to a handful of preventable coding mistakes.
-Research from NIST and MITRE consistently shows that roughly 90% of reported security incidents originate from exploitable software defects, not from sophisticated zero-day attacks or novel cryptographic breaks, but from code-level errors that have been well understood for decades.
-For Indian embedded teams shipping products into automotive, defence, industrial, and medical markets, this is both a warning and an opportunity: secure coding practices are the single highest-impact investment you can make.
+Security incidents in embedded systems are more often traced to exploitable software defects, buffer overflows, null pointer dereferences, integer overflows, format string bugs, than to sophisticated zero-day attacks or novel cryptographic breaks.
+These are code-level errors that have been well understood for decades, which is exactly why MITRE and the SEI have spent years cataloguing them in CWE and CERT C. For Indian embedded teams shipping products into automotive, defence, industrial, and medical markets, this is both a warning and an opportunity: secure coding practices are among the highest-impact investments you can make.

 The Usual Suspects in C